Hear from local artist Terry Williams about UROC partner University of Minnesota Extension's Urban 4-H program. Watch the video...

 Associate professor of Social Work Ross VeLure Roholt works with young people interested in community development at UROC-Kwanzaa Community Church’s after-school 21st Century Academy program.
 Learn more...

-Generation Next/UROC Faculty Fellows charged with tackling reasons behind Minnesota's achievement gap — Six University of Minnesota researchers have been named Generation Next/UROC Faculty Fellows and charged with creating teams to tackle the question: “Why is there an achievement gap in the context of Minneapolis-St. Paul and what promising practices are helping close that gap?”
+U of M names Generation Next/UROC Faculty Fellows — Six University of Minnesota researchers have been named charged with creating teams to tackle the question: “Why is there an achievement gap in the context of Minneapolis-St. Paul and what promising practices are helping close that gap?”
 Learn more.

-UROC's NJCT proposes north Minneapolis-based"Makers District" — The Urban Research and Outreach-Engagement Center's Northwide Job Creation Team recently presented University research on the viability of a north Minneapolis-based business park to Minneapolis Mayor Betsy Hodges and Minnesota Governor Mark Dayton.
+UROC's NJCT proposes north Minneapolis-based"Makers District" — The Urban Research and Outreach-Engagement Center's Northwide Job Creation Team presents the idea of a north Minneapolis-based business park to Minneapolis Mayor Betsy Hodges and Minnesota Governor Mark Dayton.
 Learn more.

-Mapping the Market for Sex with Trafficked Minor Girls in Minneapolis — The study is part of UROC's ongoing Sex Trading, Trafficking and Community Well-Being Initiative, an academic-based initiative on the forefront of tackling the problems related to sex trading, prostitution, and sex trafficking through research.
-Learn more »
+Mapping the Market for Sex with Trafficked Minor Girls in Minneapolis — New research in UROC's ongoing Sex Trading, Trafficking and Community Well-Being Initiative.
+Learn more.

 In the Gallery